 Victorian employers and workers have been reminded of the hazards involved in working around trucks, after four workers died in separate incidents over the past two months.

 The Managing Director of a recycling company has been fined $70,000 after a worker's arm was caught between a conveyor belt and a roller and amputated at the shoulder.

 WorkSafe WA is investigating the work-related death of a man who was reportedly caught in a conveyor belt while working in a North Coogee salt refinery.

 A safety alert has been issued following an incident in which a worker suffered a partial amputation of his hand after it contacted a moving saw blade.

 A Bassendean engineering company has been charged after a worker was fatally crushed while welding large gear segments with a welding manipulator.

 A Victorian nursery has been fined $52,500 after a worker was seriously injured while using a seeding line machine.

-The Gates BIRD belt installation and rotation device is designed to minimise the risks to employees during routine belt maintenance.
+The BIRD belt installation and rotation device is designed to minimise finger and hand injuries.